MAA-Contest-Tester/search/README.md

 Use the included `./docker-compose.example.yml` as an example for how to set up the containers.
 There needs to be an environment variable connecting the app to the redis server.

-On startup, the app will scrape the AoPS wiki and insert all problems into the redis database, so make sure you've made all your changes before you deploy; you could use up a lot of bandwidth.